tedblry/DeNanoPolish/README.md

 # DeNanoPolish

-DeNanoPolish is a comprehensive DNA count analysis pipeline designed to simplify the process of mapping reads to a reference genome and counting genes.
-This Python-based pipeline leverages the power of several renowned bioinformatics tools, including Minimap2, Samtools, and HTSeq, to deliver accurate and reliable results.
+**DeNanoPolish** is a comprehensive DNA count analysis pipeline designed to simplify the process of mapping reads to a reference genome and counting genes.This Python-based pipeline leverages several bioinformatics tools, including Minimap2, Samtools, and HTSeq, to deliver accurate and reliable results.

 ## Table of Contents